-Informal Worship : Sundays 4.30pm in Church Lounge (not in August)
+Informal Worship : Sundays 4.30pm in Church Lounge.

 A small group faithfully meet each week in the Church Lounge accessed via the Church Hall, to sing favourite hymns and worship songs, to further reflect on the RCL theme, BMS News, share informal Communion (once a month) and to pray.

-Important Notice: Our Minister, The Revd Seyan Tills, continues to convalesce at The Manse, as a serious infection in his leg heals and, most recently, after arterial procedures following a heart attack.
-He hopes to be able to resume pastoral responsibilities by Harvest Thanksgiving in late September.
+Important Notice: Our Minister, The Revd Seyan Tills, Is currently attempting a phased return to Pastoral Duties and is on ‘light duties’ after a serious infection in his leg heals and, most recently, after arterial procedures following a heart attack.
+He hopes to be able to fulfill his calling as Minister very soon after 5 months incapacity.

 Currently, ALL Pastoral matters and Church related business, should be directed to the Church Administrators or a Deacon.

 Currently, our Sunday Worship is led by members of the fellowship, and retired Ministers, Lay Preachers and Ministerial Friends from near and far, bring God’s Word.

 Let us run with endurance the race that is set before us, looking unto Jesus, the author and finisher of our faith.’
 Hebrews 12.1-2